Plasma and High Voltage Electricity

 Plasma is very useful for electromagnetic experiments as it will easily react with fields and can alter phase of electromagnetic waves passing through it.
 The DIY Tesla Coil shown in the projects section was used to generate many of the images shown here.

-Below is a collection of photos we've taken of various experiments involving plasma or high voltage and corona.
+Below is a collection of photos we’ve taken of various experiments involving plasma or high voltage and corona.
 The pictures are displayed via Flickr, for a larger view, click the image to open a new window.
 Many of these photos were taken using our Electrograpy Plates.

 All images are copyrighted, do not reproduce them without permission.
 If you would like higher resolution images, or would like to use them for commercial purposes, please contact us.